How to Reverse String in Python using Extended Slice Syntax?

 - end: End defines the last index of string to be sliced.
 If you don’t mention the end index, it takes defaults as the last index of string

 - step: It defines steps to be jumped from one char to next char.
-Default step value is 1.
+The default step value is 1.

 strName= 'CSE' print strName[::-1]